fregante/webext-dynamic-content-scripts/test/readme.md

 npx web-ext run --target=chromium
 ```

-You should see the changes applied the `content.*` files.
+You should see the changes applied by the `content.*` files.

 Also open the background script console to see any errors.